erfan007p/lux/doc/tor.md

 and open port 28666 on your firewall (or use -upnp).

-If you only want to use Tor to reach onion addresses, but not use it as a proxy for normal IPv4/IPv6 communication, use:
+If you only want to use Tor to reach tor addresses, but not use it as a proxy for normal IPv4/IPv6 communication, use:
 ```
-./luxd -onion=127.0.0.1:9050 -externalip=dnetzj6l4cvo2fxy.onion:989 -discover
+./luxd -tor=127.0.0.1:9050 -externalip=dnetzj6l4cvo2fxy.onion:989 -discover
 ```

 List of known LUX Tor relays